JessePeplinski/phaser-2d-solid-snake/documentation/prompts.md

 I will use tile 33 in my code to specify the AI spawn points.
 When they spawn, they should wander through the map and try to hunt down the player.
 They should have the same sight line as the player (i.e. they can only see as much as the player can in their darkness).

 The player should also be able to see the AI's vision as well.
 Make this the same way as we did the darkness, but make it a slightly yellow cone so it's clear to the user what the line of sight for the AI is.

+## Patrol Paths
+I want to implement patrol paths for more deterministic movement.
+Therefore, I have specified another tile in my game, 34, that will be a fully connected path from their spawn point.
+Can you implement this?
+If they try to pursue the player, keep having them do so, but once they lose line of sight, have them return to this path.

+Assume the AI will always spawn somewhere within the fully connected path (tile 34).
+When the AI patrols, they should follow the fully connected path for their patrol.
+Can you make this change?

+ It should just follow the actual path where all tiles are 34 for the patrol.